 *Each of these pieces of equipment has their virtues and unless you have a Vitamix at home, I’m not going to be a huge pusher of using the standing blender (if you do, though, kudos!!!).
 I used my Calphalon Immersion Blender as a matter of convenience because I don’t have to ladle any hot liquid into anything, I can just blend right in the pot!
 Super easy.

 To get my super smooth soup, I just pass my blended soup through a fine strainer.
 This gets rid of any little bits that didn’t puree all the way.
 The result, a super smooth and silky soup.*

 I hope that all of you enjoy this delicious soup!
 I very much like a good bowl of butternut squash soup and think it fits fall amazingly.
 I would love to hear if you have enjoyed this soup as well down below in the comments along with a rating!

-- 2 each carrots peeled and chopped
+- 2 each parsnips, peeled and chunked

-- 2 each parsnips peeled and chopped
+- 2 each shallots, peeled and chunked

 - 2 quarts vegetable stock